 Security and Software Engineering Research Center

 The Security and Software Engineering Research Center works on research projects with the goal of creating opportunity though securing America’s, and the world’s, networks.
 Current programs include cyber threat intelligence sharing and the transition of the national phone network to an all-IP network.
 Projects span scientific, engineering, economic, legal, policy, and other disciplines.
 The center looks for a reservist or honorably discharged veterans who is currently pursuing either an undergraduate or graduate degree, preferably in STEM field at Georgetown to support the Center.
-The position hours fall between 5-20 hours a week and are compensated with a competitve hourly rate.
-Interested applicants can contact Dr. Eric Burger by emailing email@example.com.
+The position hours fall between 5-20 hours a week and are compensated with a competitive hourly rate.
+Interested applicants can contact Dr. Eric Burger.

 NAVPA Scholarship Program